ibm-cloud-docs/assistant/services-information.md

 Unlike API-based plans, which measure usage by the number of API calls made during a specified timeframe, the new Plus plan and updated Premium plan use user-based billing.
 They measure usage by the number of unique users who interacted with the assistant during a specified timeframe.

-The service checks for the following information from API requests in this order for billing purposes:
+{{site.data.keyword.conversationshort}} checks for the following information from API requests in this order for billing purposes:

   1.  **user_id**: A property defined in the API that is sent in the context object of a /message API call.
 Using this property is the best way to ensure that you accurately attribute /message API calls to unique users.
 For more information about the user ID property, see the API reference documentation: